Walden Media: History

+On August 9, 2006, Walden Media announced an extension to their partnership with Fox Filmed Entertainment, which would release education-themed family-friendly pictures that would be released under G or PG ratings.
+All films would be released under the 20th Century Fox banner.
+The company, now named "Fox-Walden", announced the release of its first four films in May 2007.

 In March 2008, Michael Bostick, formerly of Imagine Films, was hired as creative officer.
 Cary Granat was released from his co-CEO title effective December 1, 2008, with Bostick replacing him.
 Walden Media created a joint publishing venture with HarperCollins during the same year called Walden Pond Press.
+On October 2, 2008, it was announced that Fox-Walden would reduce its staff and cease operations as a standalone company, being folded into 20th Century Fox as a division.
+This was after all the films released under the venture had flopped at the box office in North America.
+The downsizing of Fox-Walden did not affect the partnership between both Fox and Walden Media and they would still release family-friendly movies together under the Fox-Walden banner.

 Frank Smith was named CEO in 2013 after working with the company for ten years.
 Prior to joining the Anschutz Film Group, Smith worked at New Line Cinema/Fine Line Features.

+In April 2023, Benjamin Tappan, a former EPIX executive, was named President of Production for Walden, overseeing the company's film and television development and production.

 Education program

 Walden Media is unique among film production and distribution companies in that it works with teachers, museums, and national organizations to develop supplemental educational programs and materials associated with its films and the original events and/or novels that inspire the films.

 Walden Media offers in-class teaching tools like educational guides and teacher kits and sponsors seminars and forums for teachers to discuss their practice and to share ideas on using media in the classroom.
 Directors, writers, and stars of the productions participate in these events.

 In 2006, Walden Media sponsored the "Break the World Reading Record with Charlotte's Web".
 At noon on Wednesday, December 13, 547,826 readers in 2,451 locations, 50 states and 28 countries read an excerpt from Charlotte's Web, breaking the world record of 155,528 students from 737 schools in the United Kingdom who read William Wordsworth's poem, "Daffodils" in 2004.